Electronics-Recycling Innovator Faces Prison For Extending Computers' Lives - Slashdot

 Microsoft's argument is that they're being deprived of revenue for something they've already been paid for - how does that make it all right?

-The four factors of fair use (Score:2)
+The four factors of fair use (Score:5, Interesting)

 > If copying software which has already been paid for and is specifically attached to hardware isn't "fair use," what is